isc-projects/kea/doc/sphinx/arm/ddns.rst

 ``socket-port`` (default 8000) specify an IP address and port to which the HTTP service will be bound.

-For security reasons, a port lower than 1024 should be used (e.g. 892).

 The ``trust-anchor``, ``cert-file``, ``key-file``, and ``cert-required`` parameters specify the TLS setup for HTTP, i.e. HTTPS.
 If these parameters are not specified, HTTP is used.
 The TLS/HTTPS support in Kea is